The planning permit process

-- Three copies of the Neighbourhood and Site description and Design Response, and
+- three copies of the Neighbourhood and Site description and Design response

 For applications that are only for the use of the land, a summary of the proposal such as hours of operation, number of staff, etc, must also be submitted.

 The applicant, in submitting an application to Council for their proposed development, must include a Neighbourhood and Site Description and a Design Response.

 The applicant will be informed in writing if the Neighbourhood and Site Description is satisfactory, or if more information is required.
 This requirement of Res Code ensures sufficient analysis has occurred to achieve the best urban design solution for the proposed site.

 Council will confirm the Neighbourhood and Site Description has all relevant and correct information before giving public notice of the application.

 If you would like to lodge your application on-line, click the link below to access Council's On-line Permit Manager 'Greenlight '.

 What happens once I have lodged my application and paid the relevant fees?